Zoom on the Westinghouse WGen5300DF

 The control panel includes the following 4 AC outlets:

-Thanks to its TT-30R receptacle (TT stands for 'Travel Trailer'), this Westinghouse generator is RV Ready.
+With its TT-30R receptacle (TT as in 'Travel Trailer'), this Westinghouse generator is RV Ready.
 In addition, as it features a twist-lock L14-30R receptacle, the WGen5300DF is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.

 Westinghouse's ST Switch Outlet